 Harnessing the Power of Biology

-Over millions of years, nature has evolved abilities that can solve our waste management crisis and protect the environment from the effects of plastic pollution.
+Over millions of years, nature has evolved abilities that can solve our waste management crisis and replace petrochemicals.
 Advances in genetic engineering enable the optimization of these processes to develop scalable biomanufacturing processes.

-Employing these techniques, our process upcycles waste into a plastic like polymer produced by microorganisms throughout the natural environment.
+Our proprietary bioprocess upcycles organic industrial byproducts into a plastic-like polymer produced naturally by microorganisms throughout the environment.